frictionlessdata/frictionless-py/README.md

     'context': 'body',
 }])
 ```
-It will be checks by the check we have created above.
+It will be checked by the check we have created above.
 See specification errors to learn more about goodtables errors.

 ### CLI